rheinardkorf/webpack-wordpress-demo/README.md

 ## 05_browser_sync

 Running Webpack with the --watch flag will constantly bundle your source files as you make changes.
-This is handy, but still requires extra keystrokes to be refresh the page to see the changes.
+This is handy, but still requires extra keystrokes to refresh the browswe to see the changes.
 We could do some hot reloading with Webpack, but there is a handy tool called BrowserSync that kicks this up a notch by synchronising all changes across browsers.
-Pair that with Webpack and you have a powerful tool set that bundles your code in memory, spins up a proxy server for synchronising any number of browsers on your network.
+This gives you a powerful tool set that bundles your code in memory and spin up a proxy server for synchronising any number of browsers on your network.

 Here is how you set this up in Webpack for WordPress development.